Australian rules football in Europe: Poland

-Catalonia

-Australian rules football in Catalonia is currently played by two teams in Barcelona and Valls organised as the Lliga de Futbol Australià de Catalunya (Catalan Australian Football League).
-The sport began in Catalonia in 2000, when a group of people begun to play in Valls.
-The LFAC was officially created in 2005, teams that have competed in this league include Belfry Valls, Barcelona Stars, Gabas Tarragona, Lleida Coiots, and Wendells Salou.
-Salou merged with Tarragona for the 2006 season, then in 2007 the teams from Lleida and Tarragona elected to withdraw from the league, hoping to rebuild.

-A French team from Northern Catalonia, the Saint Esteve Saints, considered joining the LFAC for their 2007 season, but this club has since folded.

-The Catalan team played at the 2005 EU Cup in London and also appeared at the EU Cup in 2007.

-In 2008 the league kicked off the season with four teams; Belfry Valls, Cornella Bocs (previously the Barcelona Stars), Valls Fire and Picamuixons Birds.
-A team from Andorra had planned to compete, but were forced to withdraw due to problems with the stadium they had planned to use.
-The Andorrans competed in other matches outside the LFAC season.

-In 2009, the league spread to cover teams from the Catalan regions of Andorra and France, with the inclusion of the Andorra Crows and the Perpignan Tigers.
+AFL Poland (AFL Polska) is the governing body of Australian rules football in Poland, and oversees the operations of Poland's national league and the Polish men's and women's national teams.

+The Polish Australian Football League (Polska Liga Futbolu Australijski), also simply known as the Liga Polska in Polish, began in 2022.
+Polish clubs have also participated in friendly matches and matches with clubs from other European countries, namely Austria, the Czech Republic, Germany and Hungary.

+2023 results

 Sweden

 Australian rules football started in Sweden with the creation of a club nicknamed the Saints in the southern city of Helsingborg to play in the Danish AFL.
 For the next decade, Scania was the only area in Sweden where the sport was played, clubs in Gothenburg and Stockholm being created in the early 21st century.
 Scania, Gothenburg and Stockholm remain the three largest centers for the sport in Sweden, although clubs have also been created in Falun, Karlstad and most recently Uppsala in 2007 by Australian and other Students studying at Uppsala University.

 The Swedish national team, the Elks, have become increasingly competitive in the last few years and appeared at the 2008 Australian Football International Cup.

 The game of Australian rules football has grown steadily in Stockholm over the past few years with a marked increase in local Swedish players.

 As of 2012 there are 6 established clubs in the Stockholm Region with over 20 players registered at each club.
 Södermalm Blues,Årsta Swans,Bromma Vikings, Solna Axemen, Falun Diggers and the newly formed Norrtälje Dockers, established in February 2012.
 The Stockholm Region is governed by The SAFF (Stockholm Region Australian Rules Football Federation) and its regional team are The Stockholm Dynamites.

 Stockholm will host the 2012 Swedish Cup which sees all teams from Sweden competing in a 9 a side round robin tournament to determine Sweden's best Australian Rules Football Team.